NixOS/rfcs/rfcs/0158-flake-version.md

 - Version 2: Flakes revision introduced in Nix 2.7

-The lack of `version` in a `flake.nix` will trigger a warning and then Nix will handle as if version has the latest one defined so no breakage is expected.
+The lack of `version` in a `flake.nix` will trigger a warning and then Nix will handle as if `version` has the latest one supported by the version, so `1` for Nix <2.7 and `2` or more for Nix past `>=2.7`.
+The support of the presence of the version option will require backs, otherwise only the missing value case will be supported without the warning.

 # Examples and Interactions
 [examples-and-interactions]: #examples-and-interactions